I’m old and uninhibited enough to have loved and lost a couple of people in my life. This is normal I understand.

 Purpose.
 It’s a bitch of a magnet.
 It is often hidden, unnamed and most likely untamed.

 And it can be the ultimate adversary to the gorgeous but nervous.
 It is the true fist in the face of ‘let’s do life the easy way’.
 Purpose will knock down any pretty sandcastle, if it can’t see itself in the architecture.

 Purpose sits below your skin and keeps the blood from pooling in your heart.
 It pushes to your feet.
 Tells you to walk girl, walk.
 It pushes to your eyes.
 Tells you to look girl, look.
 Further.
 On and on.

 Purpose doesn’t belong to me.
 Or to you.
 It’s the other way around silly billies.
 It is in all of us.
 Incomparable and non-competitive.
 When we find it, in fragments to be put together, when we feed it, when we trust it, it us who belong to it.

 When you give purpose your faith, when you say, ‘okay, I’ll come with you, I will put in the work’ … watch the road appear before you.
 It will be the most exquisite of them all, I promise.

 Then just keep walking, keep watching.
 As more people, with brave feet and bright eyes, emerge from the jungle to walk beside you.
 And you beside them.

-Guaranteed, they will be gorgeous beyond belief.
+Guaranteed, they will be wonderful beyond belief.

 They are called partners.
 In life or in love.